Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 * **Daily firm summary** with client status
 * **Test emails** via "Send Test Emails" menu (sends one of each email type)

-> 💡 **Test Mode**: Disabled by default to prevent email spam.
-Use "📧 Send Test Emails" from the Blawby menu to test all email types at once.
+> 💡 **Safe Mode**: "Activate Live Emails" is disabled by default to prevent accidental emails to clients.
+Enable it in the Welcome sheet when ready to send real emails.

 ---